 Doing a migration yourself is certainly a good option.
 Like all other approaches for managing content migration, there are always things that can go wrong with manual content migrations.
+In this blog, Xillio CEO Rikkert Engels sets out his 7 important ingredients for a successful content migration, as well as defining some of the pitfalls to avoid.

 - Connector to the source system (export)